josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/incremental/README.md

 * By its unique path and name.

-If the file _has_ changed, then symbols can be located by their declaration path plus their name, if they have a name that's guaranteed to be unique.
+If the file _has_ changed, then symbols can be located by their declaration path plus their name, if they have a name that is guaranteed to be unique.
 Currently, this means that the classes are declared at the top level of the source file, so their names are in the module's scope.
 If this is the case, then a symbol can be matched to its ancestor even if the declaration itself has changed in the meantime.
 Note that there is no guarantee the symbol will be of the same type - an incremental step